Our Community of Believers

 Permission to reprint, podcast, and/or stream the music in this service obtained from ONE LICENSE with License A-720042.
 All rights reserved.

 Good morning!!
-A Blessed Wednesday to you!
-Welcome to the Cathedral School Mass from Cathedral of Christ the King in Superior, Wisconsin.
+A Blessed day to you!
+Welcome to the Daily Holy Mass from Cathedral of Christ the King in Superior, Wisconsin.
 Thank you for sharing this video on Facebook!
 You are evangelists, tellers of the Good News of Jesus by sharing it!
 Please indicate in the comments where you are watching this Mass from.
 Thank you!

 Don’t forget to say an Our Father and a Hail Mary every day about 12:00 noon local time for peace.
 Also, sometime during the day, say a Hail Mary for our priests.
 And pray the rosary every day!